![Nathan-Hutting_white_high-res[1].gif](https://static.wixstatic.com/media/edf4b1_688c3e059eb841e2a4026bebf4e4abc5~mv2.gif)

 Associate Professor

-Dr. Nathan Hutting is a Dutch researcher, physiotherapist, board member and public speaker.
+Dr. Nathan Hutting is a Dutch researcher, physiotherapist, board member editor and public speaker.

-Nathan has been a member and chair of many national and international working groups and advisory committees.
-Currently, he is a member of the Scientific College of Physical Therapy (WCF) of the Royal Dutch Society for Physical Therapy (KNGF) and a member of the congress programme committee for the 2025 World Physiotherapy Congress in Tokyo, Japan.
+Nathan has been a member and chair of several national and international working groups and advisory committees, including serving on the congress programme committee for the 2023 and 2025 World Physiotherapy Congresses.
+Currently, he is a member of the Scientific College of Physical Therapy (WCF) of the Royal Dutch Society for Physical Therapy (KNGF) and a commissioner of the Lancet Global Health Commission on People-Centered Care for Universal Health Coverage.

 Research Interests